timalbert/livefortheline/source/_updates/2023-10-20-health-update.md

 This fall, we participated in the <a href="https://kids.pmc.org">PMC Kids Ride</a> in Westwood, MA put on by world-class volunteers.
 We had a great crew, made some new friends and plenty of lasting memories!

-<h2>Unexpected Kinship</h2>
+<h2>Unexpected Support</h2>
 <img alt="Ruthann at Dana-Farber" src="/assets/images/ruthann-dfci.jpg" />
-While I worked at Northeastern, I never expected that time could help prepare for this season.
-Going on disability has been humbling, but after working for 10 years and growing in my career, I walked away with tremendous support and friendships.
+While I worked at Northeastern University, I couldn't have anticipated the ways I'd be prepared for this season.
+After 10 years growing in my career, landing on disability has been humbling, but I walked away with tremendous support, friendships and network.
 Perhaps, the most unlikely is Ruthann.
 We sat across from one another for 5 years, eventually connecting through our shared faith.
 Recently, she’s accompanied me at appointments as a seasoned patient navigator.
-Come to find out, her family has poured their life into pushing back the darkness of brain cancer - from Dana-Farber’s inception no less!
-What’s a providential grace
+Come to find out, her family has poured their lives into pushing back the darkness of brain cancer - from Dana-Farber’s inception no less!
+What a providential grace my kind, patient and generous friend has been over the years.

 <x-blockquote class="font-mono" cite="https://hymnary.org/text/be_still_my_soul_the_lord_is_on_thy_side" caption="Kathrina von Schlegel">
     <div>